Virgin Islands Catamaran

 Cancellation Terms

-If you need to cancel your reservation all payments are forfeited.
+If you decide to cancel your reservation all payments are forfeited.
 However you are entitled to a refund if the yacht you reserved is re-hired for the same term; or a pro rata refund if re-hired for part of the same term.

 Full terms and conditions can be found in our charter agreement contract.